raghul1217/Algomox-Groceryshop/README.md

 - **Categories filter**

 ## Description:
-> "This project emphasizes a sleek, modern design with a pleasant color palette, focusing primarily on frontend aesthetics and user experience.
+> **This project emphasizes a sleek, modern design with a pleasant color palette, focusing primarily on frontend aesthetics and user experience.
 It includes a variety of features, such as adding products to the cart or wishlist, with the option to remove items as needed.
 A robust filter system is implemented to help users search for products more effectively.
-Additionally, a budget feature allows users to set a spending limit and continue shopping within their desired range, enhancing convenience and usability"
+Additionally, a budget feature allows users to set a spending limit and continue shopping within their desired range, enhancing convenience and usability**